 It was not depicted on the 1940 Airports & Airways Map from the NV Division of Aeronautics (courtesy of Jim Mallery),

-nor listed among active airfields in the 1944 US Army/Navy Directory of Airfields (courtesy of Ken Mercer).
+listed among active airfields in the 1944 US Army/Navy Directory of Airfields (courtesy of Ken Mercer),

-The earliest depiction of the field which has been located was on the 1945 Elko Sectional Chart (courtesy of John Voss),
+The earliest depiction of the field which has been located was on the May 1946 Elko Sectional Chart,

 which depicted "Sutcliffe (Navy)" as an auxiliary airfield.

-Sutcliffe was apparently abandoned by the Navy at some point between 1945-49,
+Sutcliffe was apparently abandoned by the Navy at some point in 1946,